Explore health content from A to Z.

 I need information about...

 Due to heart failure, your heart is weakened.
-As a result, the ventricles don’t pump in sync they way they should.
-A biventricular pacemaker and ICD helps keep the heart pumping the way it should.
+As a result, the ventricles don’t pump in sync the way they should.
+A biventricular pacemaker and ICD help keep the heart pumping the way it should.
 The pacemaker part of the device keeps the heart from beating too slowly.
-It sends regular signals to keep the heart beating at a steady pace.
+It sends regular synchronized signals to keep the heart beating at a steady pace.
+This also improves how well the parts of the heart beat together.
 The ICD part of the device stops dangerously fast heart rhythms.
-If the device detects an abnormally fast heartbeat, it will send a “shock” to the heart.
+If the device detects an abnormally fast heartbeat, it will send a "shock" to the heart.
 The shock stops the fast rhythm and restores a normal heartbeat.

 Tell your doctor about all medications you take.
 Also mention whether you have allergies to any medications.